benjholla/SoapLog/_posts/2015-12-23-honey-oatmeal.md

 PotassiumHydroxide_KOH_ounces:
 SodiumHydroxide_NaOH_grams:
 PotassiumHydroxide_KOH_grams:

+SpecialIngredients: 1 tablespoon coarse bentonite, 1/2 tablespoon honey, 1 tablespoon ground oats, 5 drops of tea tree essential oil, and 8 drops sweet orange essential oil
 ---

-## Special Ingredients
-1 tablespoon coarse bentonite, 1/2 tablespoon honey, 1 tablespoon ground oats, 5 drops of tea tree essential oil, and 8 drops sweet orange essential oil

 ## Recipe
 At trace add bentonite, honey, and essential oils.
 Divide soap into two bowls and add ground oats to one bowl.
 Pour and swirl the two soaps into the mold.